-- Ensure the mounting surface can support the weight of the unit and has proper spacing per the diagram above. - The screws needed for attaching the bracket to studs are NOT included in the packing contents and must be provided by the installer.
+Ensure the mounting surface can support the weight of the unit and has proper spacing per the diagram above.

 Mounting Steps

 - 1. Select a location for the inverter's final placement. - Use the wall mounting template to mark where the mounting bracket screws will be installed.
 Use a level to ensure the bracket will be installed parallel with the ground.